vdubya/BIMJSON/README.md

 ### 4.2.
 FeatureCollection
-- A `"FeatureCollection"` is of type `"Site"`, `"Building"`, `"Floor"`, `"Space"`, or `"Component"` in this hierarchical sequence.
+- A `"FeatureCollection"` is of `"featureType"` `"Site"`, `"Building"`, `"Floor"`, `"Space"`, or `"Component"` in this hierarchical sequence.
 - Except fo the `"Site"`, each of these objects contains the foreign key id of its parent object in the following format: [parent]_id (e.g. site_id, building_id, etc.).
 - Each of these objects must have a member with the name `"geometry"`.
-- Each of these objects has a fixed set of attibutes in addition to the ones listed above and may have other member objects with additional building data.
+- Each of these objects has a fixed set of attibutes in the `"properties"` and may have other member objects with additional building data.

 ### 4.3.
 AttributeCollection
 - An `"AttributeCollection"` of type `"System"`, `"Zone"`, `"Contact"`, `"ComponentType"` and possibley others contain non-geometric building data.